automl/NASLib/tutorial/README.md

     Average Kendall-Tau: 0.4556910367646639

-For the submission to be complete, the class `ZeroCostPredictor` must be saved in a file named `submission.py` and zipped together with an empty `metdata` file.
+For the submission to be complete, the class `ZeroCostPredictor` must be saved in a file named `submission.py` and zipped together with an empty `metadata` file.

 ```python